QR Codes: Best. Practice. Ever.

 Here are some basic items to consider when contemplating use of 2D and QR codes.

 1. Audience awareness.
 Again, most people are not acclimated.
 Do the obvious: include instructions to help new users engage.
 Even savvy users need to be informed on what rewards to expect.
+Include a caption below the QR code explaining where it leads.
 For some examples, see the last page of this QR Code usage guide I created for a print / QR code campaign promoting an iPhone app.

 2. Usage patterns.
 If you plan to use QR codes multiple times for multiple campaigns, treat each as its own campaign – complete with strategy, goals, success measures, etc. Then, for each instance, caption each code with the URL, app instructions, Call to Action and reward info.
 Set the stage for fulfillment by setting user expectations before they scan your code.
 See the example linked in section 1 above.

 6. Convenience.
 Think: Is a 2D code the fastest, easiest and/or only way to access the content, share it, and/or fulfill some need?
 If so, great; go for it.
 If not, think about other ways to deliver content more effectively.
-Again, an ordinary website, not mobile-optimized, is not a value-add experience and not a fulfilling one.
+Again, an ordinary website is not a value-add experience and not a fulfilling one.
+Please stop that.

 7. Engagement.
 Make it memorable.
 Reward users, rather than disappoint them.
 Make your destination content instantly useful and satisfying.
 Include share buttons so your audience can tweet, email, post and rave about the cool experience you provide.
+Give users an experience that makes them feel connected, excited, curious, interested and productive.
 Want viral?
 Do that!

 My take on QR codes: end of a fad!
 They are here to stay.
 QR codes and 2D codes can help you create a satisfying customer experience and, done well, convert sales.